Mormon Answers: Adam, the Fall, and the Role of Christ

 McConkie, Bruce R. A New Witness for the Articles of Faith, pp. 81-104.
 Salt Lake City, 1985.

 BYRON R. MERRILL

 The Fall of Adam made the Atonement necessary for in our fallen state, we all sin individually and are subject to temporal death (or physical separation from God) as well.
 In fact, the Book of Mormon actually makes it clear that humans are incapable of doing good on their own, due to our fallen nature, and that we must be changed by the power of Christ to be able to follow Him.
-For details, see "Cry Redemption: The Plan of Redemption as Taught in the Book of Mormon" by Corbin T. Volluz (FARMS Review of Books, Vol. 3, No. 1, 1994, pp. 148-169).
-It is only through the Atonement of Christ and HIs merits and grace that we have any hope of returning to the Father.
+For details, see "Cry Redemption: The Plan of Redemption as Taught in the Book of Mormon" by Corbin T. Volluz (Journal of Book of Mormon Studies, Vol. 3, No. 1, 1994, pp. 148-169).
+It is only through the Atonement of Christ and His merits and grace that we have any hope of returning to the Father.

 The Lord revealed to Adam that "the Son of God hath atoned for original guilt" so that little children were not evil, but were "whole from the foundation of the world" (Moses 6:54).
 Thus, "every spirit of man was innocent in the beginning; and God having redeemed man from the fall, men became again, in their infant state, innocent before God" (Doctrine and Covenants 93:38).
 Thus, little children are redeemed from the Fall and need not be baptized, but as we become accountable, we each fall into sin and need to be born again.
 (Little children do not have knowledge of good and evil, as stated in Deut.
 1:39, and thus aren't accountable yet and do not fall into sin.)